acidburn0zzz/jetpack-sdk/packages/api-utils/docs/es5.md

 - Defining properties using ES5 functions will break your [custom iterators][] if you have any.
-Think twice before employing custom iterator cause in majority of cases you can just make properties non enumerable.
-In case you really need to have custom iterator be smart about it, make sure to add it after running ES5 functions and don't ignore previous iterators.
-Please see example below for inspiration:
+Think twice before employing custom iterators, because in most cases you can just make properties non enumerable.
+If you really need to have a custom iterator, add it after running ES5 functions and don't ignore previous iterators.
+     For example:

          let object = Object.create({}, {
            myField: { value: 6 }